yangbo93/attack-method/README.md

 ### Dataset
 We use a subset of ImageNet validation set containing 1000 images, most of which are correctly classified by those models.

+### Models
+We use the ensemble of seven models in our submission, many of which are adversarially trained models.
+The models can be downloaded in (https://github.com/tensorflow/models/tree/master/research/slim, https://github.com/tensorflow/models/tree/master/research/adv imagenet models).